LBHackney-IT/lbh-adrs/MTFH/Proposed/Finance-Postgres-Migration.md

 ### Create the Primary and Replica instances:

-All five database instances have been created and maintained using Terraform in the mtfh-finance-infrastructure Github repository.
-The pull request for the POC infrastructure for this proposal can be found here:
+These five database instances have been provisioned and maintained in the `mtfh-finance-infrastructure` Github repository.
+The pull request for the proof-of-concept infrastructure for this proposal can be found here:
 [https://github.com/LBHackney-IT/mtfh-finance-infrastructure/pull/14](https://github.com/LBHackney-IT/mtfh-finance-infrastructure/pull/14)

 **Convert Schema: MSSQL to PostgresSQL**